Whether it's the Beatles or Beethoven

 Mention this season and there will be varying responses.
 Some love it, some hate it.
 It's a time when we may experience exhaustion, expectations, isolation, disappointment, aloneness, inferiority, being overwhelmed and at times misunderstood.

 Most of us are just plain worn out, yet we long to create and achieve the kind of holiday time sold to us by the media.
-Images of perfection, happy families, designer settings and gourmet food goad us on - if only we had the luxury of a limitless budget, an events organiser and a chef.
+Images of perfection, happy families, designer settings and gourmet food goad us on - if only we had the luxury of a limitless budget

 Many of us arrive at year end worrying if there is enough food and champers, about the credit card bills coming in January, and experiencing shame and disappointment that perhaps the Christmas we wanted for our children we couldn't give.